Docs

 • Treat bottom_mask as authoritative; do not infer bottom status from payload NaNs inside SCM code.

-• Keep stable inference output order as decoded, bottom_mask, gap_mask.
+• Keep stable three-field unpacking as (decoded, bottom_mask, gap_mask).

 • Prefer ONNX bundle paths for new deployment work.